Five9DeveloperProgram/Five9-Configuration-Webservices-API-Samples/README.md

 # Quickstart

 The purpose of this repository is to provide individually functional scripts to demonstrate how to use Five9 Configuration Webservices API methods in Python.
+Forked from [Andrew Willey](https://github.com/andrewawilley)

 # DISCLAIMER